trevenm/dbt_jinja_test/README.md

 Welcome to my project for experimentation and exploration!

-I have created a couple of elements to get some practice using jinja functionality.
+I have created a couple of elements to get some practice using specific dbt functionality.

 Data Sources:
     Billboard Top 100